slokeshrestha26/iotSensorArray_seniorDesign/Tests/Unit Test/ml_model_test/README.txt

-A sample data is passed to ML to
+A sample data is passed to ML to check the following.

-- check for any errors.
-- is the output an expected data type (a bit)?

 Test 1: Compilation Error